AndresDeve/argentina-snowfall/README.md

 ### Description

-This repository contains datasets and Python Jupyter notebooks (`.ipynb`) for analyzing and visualizing snowfall trends in Argentina (1985--2025).
+This repository contains datasets and scripts (`.ipynb`) for analyzing and visualizing snowfall trends in Argentina (1985--2025).

-The project was developed to produce an infographic submitted to the **Contar con Datos 2025** contest.
+I built the repository to produce an infographic which I submitted to [**Contar con Datos 2025**](https://udesa.edu.ar/contarcondatos) contest organized by [Universidad de San Andrés](https://udesa.edu.ar/) during 2025.

 The Python scripts (.ipynb) generate **individual visualization panels**.
 Later, I integreted these panels **into a full infographic using Inkscape**.